sympa-community/gpldoc/man/Sympa-Aliases.3.md

         Use a subclass `Sympa::Aliases::_name_` to manage aliases.

     For invalid types returns `undef`.

+    Note:
+    For compatibility to the earlier versions of Sympa, if a string `SBINDIR/alias_manager.pl` was given as $type, [Sympa::Aliases::Template](./Sympa-Aliases-Template.3.md) subclass will be used.

     Optional `_key_ => _value_` pairs are included in the instance as hash entries.